OvalMoney/javascript/packages/eslint-config-oval/README.md

 We export 3 ESLint configurations for your usage.

 Our default export contains all of our ESLint rules, including ECMAScript 6+ and React.
-It requires `eslint`, `eslint-plugin-import`, `eslint-plugin-react`, `eslint-plugin-react-hooks`, `@typescript-eslint`, `typescript`, and `eslint-plugin-jsx-a11y`.
+It requires `eslint`, `eslint-plugin-import`, `eslint-plugin-react`, `eslint-plugin-react-hooks`, `@typescript-eslint/eslint-plugin`, `@typescript-eslint/parser`, `typescript`, and `eslint-plugin-jsx-a11y`.
 If you don't need React, see `eslint-config-oval-base`.

 ## Install